jestun-snp/did-method-snplab/README.md

 CRUD operations store, read, update and delete the created DID in the blockchain.

 ### Getting Nonce
-Nonce is used as a challenge in update and delete operations in order to verify that the DID owner really has the private key for the DID.<br>
+A nonce is used as a challenge in update and delete operations in order to verify that the DID owner is in possession of the private key associated with the DID.<br>
-Therefore, the procedure to get a nonce SHOULD be triggered before update and delete operations.
+Consequently, a nonce SHOULD be acquired before update and delete operations are performed.

 Nonce Request curl example
 ```bash